GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Greatsword
 This sword is never cold to the touch.
 As an action, *the user may have the blade ignite with flame.
 It puts out light like a torch and also inflicts a fire attack when inflicting any other attack*.
 The flames can be extinguished by the user as an action.
 When the user successfully parries a weapon attack beyond half of its range (1.5 yards), and that foe is within 3 yards, the user may use their reaction *to have the sword flash with fire, inflicting a foe attack against that foe*.

+**Fleres** (*unique*)
+$4,000 , 3 lbs.
+Longsword
+A scimitar which only reaches 2 feet.
+It gains a +1 bonus for the purpose of determining critical hits.
+When attacking a foe, *if the foe's defense against fire attacks is lower than longsword, use its defense against fire*.
+It is always warm to the touch.
+If the weapon's name is known, the user may *treat a critical hit with the weapon as though it were a fire attack*.

 **Galosle's Wrap** (*unique*)
 $4,900 , neg.
 Unarmed